• Home

 While tautog fishing is comparatively easier in spring because of the fishes’ proximity to the top surface, fishing in autumn is all about adjusting the depth.
 Blackfishes tend to go deeper into the water as the weather grows colder.
 For example, 20 to 25 feet is the average depth to find tautogs in late September.
 You may need to go deeper at approximately 30 feet if you want to fish during mid-November.
 And around Thanksgiving, blackfishes go as deep as 47 to 50 feet.

-Usually, anglers wait for a tide change to catch other species of fishes.
+Usually, anglers wait for a tide change to catch other species of fish.
 But when it comes to tautogs, you need to be patient and stay put in your boat instead of waiting for the tide change.
-You should only change your fishing spot if you notice that the fishes are not biting your bait.
+You should only change your fishing spot if you notice that the fish are not biting your bait.

 3. Using Green Crabs as Bait